 The culmination of the carnival takes place on the ‘Trois Joyeuses’ (Three Joyful Days), the Sunday, Monday and Tuesday preceding Ash Wednesday.

-On these days the town of Dunkirk embraces an atmosphere of excitement.
-Loud bands play on the streets and revellers take over the town dressed in extravagant outfits carrying colourful umbrellas on long handles.
+On these days, the town of Dunkirk embraces an atmosphere of excitement.
+Loud bands play on the streets, and revellers take over the town dressed in extravagant outfits carrying colourful umbrellas on long handles.

 The most popular outfit is the traditional yellow fishermen’s coat.
 It is worn by the Visshersbende (‘group of fishermen’ in Flemish).

-The final stage of Dunkirk Carnival
+The final stage of the Dunkirk Carnival

 The festivities continue on the Place Jean Bart at 7 pm for the Rigordon, the final stage of the Dunkirk Carnival.
 It includes a jig, a dance and a song sung by the carnavaleux (carnival-goers) on their knees and holding hands in honour of Jean Bart, Dunkirk’s naval hero.